Hexagram 42益Increase

 Failure modesHeart without regular rule (line 6 unsincere increase)

 The dominant failure mode is the line-6 pattern of unsincere increase.
-The actor has reached the top of the giving season and the giving posture has decayed into performance — visible redistribution that the organization can read as self-serving, generosity whose instrumentation outweighs its substance.
+You reach the top of the giving season and the giving posture has decayed into performance — visible redistribution everyone can read as self-serving, generosity whose instrumentation outweighs its substance.
 The hexagram is explicit: 立心勿恆,凶 — the heart established without regular rule, evil.
-The secondary failure mode is the inverse at line 1 — the actor receives the structural gift but under-deploys it, accreting incrementally rather than committing to the 大作, the great work, that the redistribution was meant to fund.
-Both failures share a root: the actor mistakes the appearance of correct action for the sincerity the hexagram conditions on.
+The secondary failure mode is the inverse at line 1 — you receive the structural gift but under-deploy it, accreting incrementally rather than committing to the 大作, the great work, that the redistribution was meant to fund.
+Both failures share a root: you mistake the appearance of correct action for the sincerity the hexagram conditions on.
 Increase without sincerity produces line 6; sincerity without the great commitment leaves line 1’s structural advantage on the table.

 Application & adjacentQuestion shape · Hexagram 41 pair · Distributing surplus

 A note on the question shape this hexagram answers best.
-Increase rewards questions framed around a specific giving move under consideration — the investment of newly available capital, the distribution of authority across the leadership team, the redistribution of equity at the partnership level, the public commitment of platform leverage to a cause or community, the deployment of a windfall toward a hard problem.
-It is less useful for vague questions about whether the actor should generally 'be more generous'; for that question, re-read with Hexagram 15 — Modesty — or Hexagram 11 — Peace — depending on whether the question is about posture or about the productive harmony the giving creates.
-Increase presumes a specific redistribution is on the table and answers whether to make it, how to direct it, and what the structural reward will be.
+Increase rewards questions framed around a specific giving move under consideration — a grant you can now direct, authority you could hand down to the people you lead, an inheritance to divide, surplus to put toward a hard problem, a platform you could lend to a cause or community.
+It is less useful for vague questions about whether you should generally 'be more generous'; for that, re-read with Hexagram 15 — Modesty — or Hexagram 11 — Peace — depending on whether the question is about posture or about the productive harmony the giving creates.
+Increase presumes a specific redistribution is on the table, and answers whether to make it, how to direct it, and what the structural reward will be.

 The line-5 instruction is the hexagram’s operational centre. 有孚惠心,勿問元吉 — with sincere heart bestowing benefit, do not question, supreme fortune — concentrates the entire hexagram’s fortune at the un-instrumented giving posture.
 The decision-relevant move is twofold.
-If the surplus has arrived, the instruction is to give from it sincerely and without the performance of measurement that would convert the gift into a transaction — the pay raise without the engagement-survey precondition, the long-term hire without the unverifiable-quarter excuse, the follow-on commitment given before the trip-wire metric requires it.
-If the line-5 sincerity is not present, the instruction is to return to the Xiang’s self-correction discipline before the redistribution begins, because the hexagram is explicit that performative giving produces the line-6 reversal in which no one increases the actor and someone strikes him.
+If the surplus has arrived, the instruction is to give from it sincerely and without the performance of measurement that would convert the gift into a transaction — the grant renewed before the outcomes report is due, the promise kept to someone whose payoff will not show for years, the help offered before any tally demands it.
+If the line-5 sincerity is not present, the instruction is to return to the Xiang’s self-correction discipline before the redistribution begins, because the hexagram is explicit that performative giving produces the line-6 reversal in which no one increases the giver and someone strikes him.

 SynthesisYiGram Editorial